os-fpga/Raptor/README.md

      -no_flatten              : Do not flatten design.
      -no_simplify             : Do not run special simplification algorithms in synthesis.
      -no_tribuf               : Do not preserve I/O tristate buffers
+     -no_adder                : Do not infer adders
+     -inferred_io             : Automatic I/O inference (Default false for eFPGA)
-     -no_inferred_io          : No automatic I/O inference
+     -no_inferred_io          : No automatic I/O inference (Default true for FPGA)
    set_limits <type> <int>    : Sets a user limit on object of type (dsp, bram), specify 0 to disable block inferrence
        dsp                    : Maximum number of usable DSPs bram                   : Maximum number of usable BRAMs